ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 what that does it pass the --uartB argument to the ardupilot code, telling it to use /dev/ttyUSB0 instead of the normal internal simulated GPS for the 2nd UART.
-You can find the SITL serial port mappings :ref:`here <sitl-serial-mapping>`
+You can find the SITL serial port mappings :ref:`here <learning-ardupilot-uarts-and-the-console>`

 Any of the 5 UARTs can be configured in this way, using uartA to uartE.
 The standard serial ports SERIAL1 and SERIAL2 are uartC and uartD respectively.